fredshone/cookiecutter-pypackage/README.md

 If you have differences in your preferred setup, you can fork this to create your own version.
 Or you create your own; it doesn't strictly have to be a fork.

-* Once you have your own version working, add it to the [Other Arup Cookiecutter Templates](#other-arup-cookiecutter-templates) list above with a brief description.
+* Once you have your own version working, add it to the [Other Cookiecutter Templates](#other-cookiecutter-templates) list above with a brief description.

 * It's up to you whether or not to rename your fork/own version.
 Do whatever you think sounds good.